Zero-generic initial ideals: Introduction and Notation

 The reader accustomed to working with generic initial ideal immediately sees that $\gin_0(I)$ is invariant with respect to coordinates changes, it is Borel-fixed, it is strongly stable independently of the characteristic, it preserves the Hilbert function and if the characteristic is $0$ it coincides with $\gin(I)$.

 Encouraged by these observations, we investigate the subject deeper by means of weakly stable ideals, a class of monomial ideals which include strongly stable, stable and $p$-Borel ideals, and, by doing so, we generalize or prove for zero-generic initial ideals some of the most significant results known on generic initial ideals.
 For instance, by proving in Theorem \ref{PardueCo} that the Hilbert function of local cohomology modules of weakly stable ideals are independent of the base field, we can prove that the Hilbert functions of the local cohomology modules of $A/I$ are bounded above by those of $A/\gin_0(I)$.
 As a consequence, we obtain that the projective dimension and Castelnuovo-Mumford regularity of $I$ are also bounded above by those of $\gin_0(I)$.
 We also show that the Hilbert functions of the local cohomology modules of $A/\Gin(I)$ and of $A/\Gin_0(I)$ are the same and that $I$ and $\Gin_0(I)$ have same extremal Betti numbers, as in the main result of \cite{BaChPo}, and therefore same Castelnuovo-Mumford regularity.
 These properties, and more, are proved in Proposition \ref{PRO}.

-Furthermore, we provide in Theorem \ref{crys_0} a generalization of Green's Crystallization Principle to any monomial order and obtain as a corollary the surprising result, cf. again Example \ref{nocrys}, contained in Theorem \ref{crys}, that Crystallization Principle holds for zero-generic initial ideals.
+In Theorem \ref{crys} we prove that Crystallization Principle holds for zero-generic initial ideals.
 In Proposition \ref{SCM} and Theorem \ref{composaggio} respectively, we recover criteria for an ideal to have a sequentially Cohen-Macaulay quotient ring and to be component-wise linear, providing characteristic independent analogues for zero-generic initial ideals of the main results of \cite{HeSb} and \cite{ArHeHi}.

 We also prove a lower bound for the Castelnuovo-Mumford regularity of general hyperplane sections in terms of restrictions of $\Gin_0(-)$ in Theorem \ref{restr}.
-Finally, by using Theorem \ref{crys} and Theorem \ref{restr} and making use of zero-generic initial ideals, we show an alternative and simpler proof than that of \cite{CaSb} of the well-known double exponential upper bounds for the Castelnuovo-Mumford regularity of a homogeneous ideal in terms of its generating degree.
+In the last section we show two applications of the results we obtained: a generalization of the main results of \cite{CiLeMaRo} and a simpler proof than that of \cite{CaSb} of a well-known doubly exponential upper bound for the Castelnuovo-Mumford regularity of a homogeneous ideal in terms of its generating degree.